jswny/sad/README.md

 ## Features
 - Automatic deployment from GitHub actions
-- Supports separate release channels
+- Supports separate channels
-- Automatically injects necessary environment variables based on the release channel
+- Automatically injects necessary environment variables based on the channel
 - Only requires SSH and Docker packaging of your app

 ## Requirements